 Voice Clone Has Unnatural Breathing and Pauses

-Your ElevenLabs (or PlayHT, or Hume) clone reads your script and the words are correct, the voice is yours, but it sounds wrong.
+Your ElevenLabs (or PlayHT, or Hume) clone reads your script, the words are correct, the voice is yours, but it sounds wrong.
 The clone takes a breath mid-clause where no human would.
 Or it powers through three sentences without breathing and you can hear the model running out of air.
 Or it pauses awkwardly between “the” and “computer”.
-Modern TTS voice clones are good at timbre and emotion but their breath modeling is fragile, and it is highly sensitive to your input text.
-Most “unnatural breathing” complaints can be fixed by re-punctuating the script, not by switching models.
+TTS voice clones are good at timbre and emotion, but their breath modeling is fragile and highly sensitive to your input text.

 Common causes